 How many ensembles are offered at ISU?

-Aside from the three concert bands (Wind Orchestra, Wind Symphony, Concert Band) and the two athletic bands (Marching Sycamores, Sycamore Basketball Band), the School of Music also offers a Jazz Ensemble, a Symphony Orchestra, numerous Choirs, and many smaller chamber music ensembles.
+Aside from the three wind bands (Wind Orchestra, Wind Symphony, Concert Band) and the two athletic bands (Marching Sycamores, Sycamore Basketball Band), the School of Music also offers a Jazz Ensemble, a Symphony Orchestra, numerous Choirs, and many smaller chamber music ensembles.

 Can I audition to be in more than one ensemble?